Character varieties of a transitioning Coxeter 4-orbifold: Reflections in hyperbolic and AdS geometry

 We begin with the necessary definitions and notation.
 Let $q_{\pm1}$ be the quadratic form on $\R^{n+1}$ of signature $(-, +, \ldots, +, \pm)$ defined by:

 and let $b_{\pm1}$ be the associated bilinear form.

-The $n$-dimensional \emph{hyperbolic space} $\Hyp^n$ is defined as the projective domain:
+The $n$-dimensional \emph{hyperbolic space} $\Hyp^n$ is defined {via the ``hyperboloid model'' as:

-It is endowed with a complete Riemannian metric of constant negative sectional curvature, whose isometry group $\Isom(\Hyp^n)$ is identified to $\PO(q_1)\cong\mathrm \PO(1,n)$.
-The \emph{boundary at infinity} of $\Hyp^n$ is the projectivisation of the cone of null directions for the quadratic form $q_1$:
+The restriction of $q_1$ endows $\Hyp^n$} with a complete Riemannian metric of constant negative sectional curvature, whose isometry group $\Isom(\Hyp^n)$ is identified to {an index-two subgroup of $\O(1,n)$, namely the subgroup of those linear isometries of $q_1$ which preserve $\Hyp^n$.
+Despite this subgroup is defined by an inequality, if $n$ is even $\Isom(\Hyp^n)$ is naturally isomorphic to the algebraic Lie group $\SO(1,n)$ (via $A \mapsto A$ if $A$ preserves $\Hyp^n \subset \R^{n+1}$, and $A \mapsto -A$ otherwise).} The \emph{boundary at infinity} of $\Hyp^n$ is the projectivisation of the cone of null directions for the quadratic form $q_1$: